Best motherboard for Core i9 14900K in 2025 – our top picks for high-end, gaming, and overclocking

 Jack Howarth, PC Guide

 Furthermore, the inclusion of gold-plated audio jacks and S/PDIF out ports provides a premium offering for those who know what they want and what they are doing.
-But also the BIOS Flash and Clear CMOS button makes it so much easier to build with it and diagnose any issues, which the error codes inside help with.
+But also, the BIOS Flash and Clear CMOS button make it so much easier to build with it and diagnose any issues, which the error codes inside help with.

 The premium features also come with the onboard features.
-There are both a PCIe Gen 5 slot for your NVMe SSD and GPU, giving you the fastest option available even for years to come.
-So combined with the overclocking potential on the motherboard with its 20+1+2 power stage setup and cooling on those and all the fan connectivity lets you create quite a powerful and top-end machine.
+There is both a PCIe Gen 5 slot for your NVMe SSD and GPU, giving you the fastest option available even for years to come.
+So, combined with the overclocking potential on the motherboard with its 20+1+2 power stage setup and cooling on those, and all the fan connectivity, lets you create quite a powerful and top-end machine.

 - Socket: LGA 1700